-10.2 Censoring and analysis
+10.5 Censoring and analysis

-For the 6 month analyses, participants will be censored at the earliest of death, withdrawal of consent or on study day 184 (where day of randomisation is study day 1).
+For the 6 month analyses, participants will be censored at the earliest of death, withdrawal of consent, known exit from the NHS,^d or on study day 184 (where day of randomisation is study day 1).
+For later analyses, a similar censoring approach will be used (e.g. day 731 for a 2 year analysis).